buditanrim/buditanrim.github.io/_posts/2021-02-16-a-manager-cried-in-front-of-me.md

 Crying is a form of vulnerability.
 She was being vulnerable in front of me.
 Meaning she somewhat trusts me.

-My knee-jerk reaction was to help her solve a problem and asked, "What happened?
+My knee-jerk reaction was to help her solve a problem, "What happened?
 What makes you feel that way?"
 "I don't know."
 She quickly replied.
 I tried to make wild guesses.
 But the more I made those guesses, the quieter she had become.

 Then, I quickly realized *I need to listen, idiot.*